clearmatics/asset-token/docs/UpgradableContracts.md

 # Introduction

 This documentation aims at making life easier when dealing with upgradable smart Contracts, as we may need them for future implementations.
-I've collected materials and documentation from many different sources and here i try to condense them in a single one.
+I've collected materials and documentation from many different sources and here I try to condense them in a single one.

 This feature is part of the [ZeppelinOS](https://zeppelinos.org/) project, forked from the well-known openzeppelin.
 They provide a set of features that would improve the smart contract development experience, such as on-chain packages and libraries, state channels, trusted oracles, other than ZepKit - a toolkit that encapsulates Truffle, Infura, OpenZeppelin, and ZeppelinOS.
 So we rely on ZeppelinOS both for the documentation i provide here, and on the implementation.